-Immersing in the often outdated healthcare industry of a still-developing country can often be overwhelming, but is ALWAYS an eye-opening experience for anyone.
+Immersing in the often-outdated healthcare industry of a still-developing country can be overwhelming, but is ALWAYS an eye-opening experience for anyone.
 While healthcare professionals attempt to keep pace with the advances of modern medicine, there are massive amounts of Guatemalans who do not have access to basic healthcare.
-IFRE's volunteer projects in Guatemala place interested medical/healthcare professionals to support the often intimidating front line.
+IFRE's volunteer projects in Guatemala place interested medical/healthcare professionals to support the intimidating front line.

 Healthcare project volunteers in Guatemala’s can expect to supply beyond the “know-how” of their training (no matter how in-depth or basic), but can also expect to share their proactive attitude and innate abilities.
 The citizens of Guatemala face shortage of supplies and resources as they battle various diseases thought obsolete or remedied in western countries.
 There are limited flu shots and things as simple as antibiotics are in short supply.
 Medical/healthcare volunteers are greatly welcomed in these projects to share their time, knowledge, skills and support with the almost-crippled and ever-so-demanding healthcare industry of Guatemala.

 Volunteers/interns who are interested in joining our volunteer health program must possess healthcare certification, such as an ID as a medical student, EMT or paramedic certification or nursing or physician's credentials.
 We do not permit volunteers without medical credentials to work in this program due to the potential risk.
 The hospitals require a copy of your resume, clearly documenting credentials and education, before your arrival to the project.
 Projects will also require an official copy of your credentials.